by Jon Gustin

-The act of working out shouldn’t or doesn’t have to take more than 45 min.
+The act of working out doesn’t have to take up much of your time.
 Sometimes we can get a more effective workout if we exercise on a time crunch.
 Yes we should do something everyday like walking, stretching or working out but it shouldn’t take up much of your time.
 The excuse of not having enough time to exercise is more outdated than the flip phone.
 This is due to the fact that we think more is better when the opposite is true.
 Combining movements is one of the best ways you can get a great workout in a short amount of time.
 There’s also many benefits to combining movements and combining different planes of motion.
 I could write 100 blogs about different movements and their benefits along with a whole book on how you could create movements on your own.
 However, that’s not going to happen right now and after putting in 10 years of work as a personal trainer, you will not fully understand overnight.
 As with everything, lets start slow with one movement.

 PUSHUP WITH SHOULDER TOUCH